SajmirSWE/testDev/README.md

 - User Registration: Users should be able to register for an account on the quiz application by providing their name, email address, and password.

-- Quiz Creation: Users should be able to create quizzes by providing a title, description, and a set of questions with multiple-choice or true/false answers.

 - Quiz Taking: Users should be able to take quizzes created by other users or themselves and receive immediate feedback on their answers.

 - Leaderboard: Users should be able to view their scores and rankings on a leaderboard that displays the top-performing users.